mitrazad/QIIME2_Workflow/README.md

 # Microbiome data analysis using QIIME 2

-Project: The oral microbiome of healthy and EOTRH-affected horses.
+**Project:** The oral microbiome of healthy and EOTRH-affected horses.

 ## Project overview

-This repository contains a complete, reproducible microbiome analysis workflow for paired-end 16S rRNA gene amplicon sequencing data, implemented in QIIME 2.
+This repository contains a complete, reproducible microbiome analysis workflow for paired-end 16S rRNA gene amplicon sequencing data, implemented using QIIME 2 (v2025.7) and its Python API.

-The analysis focuses on the oral microbiome of horses, with particular emphasis on:
-- differences between healthy and EOTRH-affected horses,
-- differences between tooth sites (gums vs. plaque),
-- taxonomic characterization and identification of unclassified taxa,
-- comparison of ASV-based and OTU-based analyses,
-- differential abundance testing using ANCOM-BC.
+The project investigates the equine oral microbiome with a focus on Equine Odontoclastic Tooth Resorption and Hypercementosis (EOTRH).
+Samples originate from different oral niches (gum and plaque) and disease states (healthy, onset, diseased), and include both negative and positive controls.

-All steps are documented in a Jupyter notebook `main.ipynb`, intermediate results are recorded and saved, and outputs are suitable for interpretation and reporting.
+All analysis steps are implemented and documented in a single Jupyter notebook `main.ipynb`, with intermediate artifacts and visualizations saved to disk for transparency, reproducibility, and downstream interpretation.

 ## Research questions
 The workflow was designed to address the following research questions: